rogeriobiondi/argocd/README.md

 ## Check github Actions

-Take a look at the git hub actions in directory `.github\workflows\deploy.yaml`
+- Take a look at the git hub actions in directory `.github\workflows\deploy.yaml`
+- Go to Settings -> Actions -> General
+- Check the Workflow permissions `Read and write permissions`.

 ## Create argoCD app ##